digideskio/libnetwork_new/docs/remote.md

 	{
 		"Scope": "local"
+		"Multihost": true
 	}

 Value of "Scope" should be either "local" or "global" which indicates the capability of remote driver, values beyond these will fail driver's registration and return an error to the caller.
+"Multihost" is a boolean flag which indicates if the driver provides container connectivity across hosts.

 ### Create network